 Articles

-The following articles were written by members of the Texas Deafblind Project.
+The following articles were written by members of the Texas Deafblind Project or individuals and family members of individuals who are deafblind.
 You may download any of these articles and make copies.
-If you use any of the article contents in original writing, please be sure to site them as content developed by Texas Deafblind Outreach, Texas School for the Blind and Visually Impaired, Austin, TX.
+If you use any of the article contents in original writing, please be sure to cite them as content developed by Texas Deafblind Outreach, Texas School for the Blind and Visually Impaired, Austin, TX.

 Note: Many of these articles were written a number of years ago and first published in various newsletters published by Texas School for the Blind and Visually Impaired Outreach Programs such as P.S.
 News, SeeHear, and Texas SenseAbilities by TSBVI Outreach Programs.
 Even though they are older, the content is still relevant.
 Some of the language used may be different than the language currently being used in Special Education; over time we hope to revise the language to match todays standards.
 In the meantime, we hope that the content will be helpful.